dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Many macros perform an operation on each cell in a range, or they perform

-selected actions based on each cell’s content.
+selected actions based on each cell's content.
 These macros usually include a

 For-Next loop that processes each cell in the range.